 - Do they offer downloads or other incentives to get people to join their mailing lists?

 Pop over to Google and type in the words you think people are looking for when they think of your business.
-Check out the listings.
+Check out the listings that pop up.
 Do they look about right or slightly “off”?

 I had one client that swore black and blue that his industry words were right.
 We did a quick check and found that most people using those words were referring to something that we don’t talk about in polite society … and definitely not in front of the children.

-Bottom line is if every person and their Labrador dog calls something related to your business Zot, and they type in Zot when they go looking for you, then by golly you’d better be talking about Zot.
+Bottom line is if every person and their Labrador dog calls something related to your business Wonderwidget, and they type in Wonderwidget when they go looking for you, then by golly you’d better be talking about Wonderwidget.

-Figure out the words that the common people use – and use them.
+Figure out the words that the regular people use – and use them.
 Don’t try to be all posh, corporate or flowery in your word choices.

-Once you have the lingo out of the way, one of the most important things you can do for your clients is to make it easy for them to find things on your site.
+Once you have the lingo out of the way, one of the most important things you can do for your clients is to make it easy for them to find what they are looking for on your site.